California to drop social distancing requirements in June

 The state will require vaccine verification or negative test results for indoor events with more than 5,000 attendees, but Ghaly said that can be “by self-attestation” with details to come from health officials on how that process will work.

-He said California plans to follow U.S. Centers for Disease Control and Prevention guidelines on wearing masks and traveling domestically and overseas.
+He said California also plans to follow federal CDC guidelines on traveling domestically and overseas.

 That means no more discouraging travel unless there are certain countries where visiting is not advised, and no more voluntary quarantines when people return to California.